Sixth form: England and Wales

-In some parts of the country, specialist sixth form colleges were introduced.
+In some parts of the country, specialist sixth forms were introduced, not as part of a secondary school but rather catering solely to sixth form aged students.
 A large proportion of English secondary schools no longer have an integral sixth form.
 This is mainly related to reforms in the later 20th century, where different political areas became a factor in the introduction of colleges instead of the original sixth forms.
 There are now numerous sixth form colleges throughout England and Wales, and in areas without these, sixth form schools and specialist further education (FE) colleges called tertiary colleges may fill the same role.
+As of 2015, there were 93 sixth-form colleges in England.

-Sixth form is not compulsory in England and Wales (although from 2013 onwards, people of sixth form age must remain in some form of education or training in England only; the school leaving age remains 16 in Wales); however, university entrance normally requires at least three A level qualifications and perhaps one AS level.
+Sixth form itself isn't compulsory in England and Wales (although from 2013 onwards, people of sixth form age must remain in some form of education or training in England only; the school leaving age remains 16 in Wales); however, university entrance normally requires at least three A level qualifications and perhaps one AS level.

+The term AS level is short for Advanced Subsidiary level.
+AS levels are academic qualifications that are most common in UK educational systems.
+AS levels are considered the stepping stone qualification between GCSEs and the more commonly known A levels.

 Before the most recent reforms, students would usually select between three and five subjects from the GCSEs they have just taken, for one "AS" year, the AS exams being taken at the end of Lower Sixth.
 Three subjects would then be carried into the A2 year (the dropped AS being "cashed in" as a qualification), then further exams would be taken at the end of that year.
 The marks attained in both sets of exams were converted into UCAS points, which must meet the offer made by the student's chosen university.

 Since the move to a "linear" system, students more commonly choose three or four subjects and either continue to study them for the full two years before a single set of final "A level" exams, or choose to drop one or two subjects by sitting "AS level" exams at the end of the first year.

+In 2015, Sally Weale, writing in The Guardian, said that "While spending on schools has been largely ringfenced, sixth-form colleges have been exposed to years of cuts which have resulted in courses being dropped, staff being laid off and enrichment activities axed".
+In 2018, another Guardian article by Weale reported funding cuts of 21% to sixth-form provision (school sixth forms, sixth-form colleges and further education colleges) since 2010.